 '''

 XSCF> setnetwork -r bb#00-lan#1

 You specified '-r' interface remove option.

 So, we delete routing information that interface corresponds.

-Continue? [y|n]:y
+Continue? [y|n] :y

 '''

+'''

 If you choose 'y'es, you must execute 'applynetwork' command for application.

 Or you choose 'y'es, but you don't want to apply, you execute 'rebootxscf' for reboot.

+'''

-4. Execute the applynetwork and rebootxscf commands to reflect the settings made for the XSCF network interface.
+4. Execute the applynetwork and rebootxscf commands to reflect the XSCF network interface settings made.